sibe-finance/sibe-docs/docs/6_Developers/1_Tokenomics.md

 There is a possibility to receive rewards from every market order accept for providing SOL liquidity pool.

 ### Order matching
-Sibe protocol continuously regulates the liquidity pool to be 100% SOL, so all unnecessary operations are reduced and the liquidity pool reaches significant results in efficiency.
+Sibe protocol continuously regulates the liquidity pool to be 100% SOL, so all unnecessary operations are reduced and the liquidity pool reaches significant results on efficiency.
 The process looks like this:

 **A**